If you're taxed twice

 Capital Gains Tax

 You’ll usually pay tax in the country where you’re resident and be exempt from tax in the country where you make the capital gain.
-You won’t usually need to make a claim.
+You will not usually need to make a claim.

 When to claim relief

 There are different rules if your gain comes from an asset that either:

-- can’t be taken out of the country, such as land or a house
+- cannot be taken out of the country, such as land or a house

 - you’re using for business in that country